eFinder

 INSUFFICIENT EVIDENCE

-— No evidence found in archive to confirm details about public access to the reserves.
+No evidence found in any sources to confirm variations in public access to new reserves.

 “The new declarations support South Africa’s contribution to the global 30x30 target, which aims to protect 30% of the planet’s land and oceans by 2030.”